 Sexism: Prejudice or generalizations based upon sexual identity.

 Slave: A person (in our community, a female) entirely under the domination of another, whom she recognizes wholly and absolutely as her master and serves without condition, limit, or right of veto.

-Slut: A term (often intended as degrading) for a sexually promiscuous female who engages in sexual acts with numerous people.
+Slut: A term (often intended as degrading) for a sexually promiscuous female.

 Submissive: 1.
 The quality of being ready to submit or conform to the dominance of others.
 2. A submissive person (female) who consistently engages in servile acts and behaviors within a relationship.